PredictLand/PL-TEC-PLPipes/docs/install.md

     python -m plpipes -c "print('ok')"
     ```

-Alternatively you can modify your project main script to append
-the`src` directory to the module search path so that you don't need to
-set `PYTHONPATH` by hand every time you start a new session.
+Alternatively, you can modify your project's main script to append the `src` directory to the module search path so that you don't need to set `PYTHONPATH` manually each time you start a new session.

-For instance:
+For example:

 ```python
 from pathlib import Path